maxboonban/DynamicLangSplat/README.md

 which could be downloaded [here](https://1drv.ms/f/c/4dd35d8ee847a247/EpmindtZTxxBiSjYVuaaiuUBr7w3nOzEl6GjrWjmVPuBFw?e=cW5gg1).

 To use, one needs to unzip each ```[NestedPath]/[Scene].zip``` to be folder ```[NestedPath]/[Scene]```.

+## Extracting Features
+In order to train our `4-LEGS`, first we have to extract spatio-temporal features.
+In order to do so, first download the `ViCLIP` model.
+To do so, first agree to the conditions [here](https://huggingface.co/OpenGVLab/ViCLIP), download the following files: `bpe_simple_vocab_16e6.txt.gz` and `ViClip-InternVid-10M-FLT.pth` and put them under the `feature_extraction/ViCLIP/` directory. </br>

+Now, run the following command:

+    python extract_features.py -s <data sequence folder name> -f <first timestep to extract features> -l <last timestep to extract features>

+For example:

+    python extract_features.py -s basketball -f 0 -l 300

+For this example the extracted features are under `data/basketball/interpolators/`.

+(Feature extraction takes some time to run, we recommend running in parallel on multiple gpus by splitting the timesteps, if possible. (e.g., -f 0 -l 10, -f 10 -l 20, etc.))

+## Training an Autoencoder
+The next step is training an autoencoder:

+    python train_autoencoder.py -s <data sequence folder name>

+For example:

+    python train_autoencoder.py -s basketball

+For this example the autoencoder weights will be saved under `data/basketball/ae/`.

 ## Training and Inference